-- the total or substantial demolition of a building or structure, including a boundary wall, and including also any monument or memorial to a deceased person which was erected before 1925 (such as headstones and tombstones in a churchyard). - the felling, topping or lopping of trees and if the building is a single-family house

-- extensions which are over 10% of the original volume of the house, or over 50 cubic metres whichever is the greater - erecting a garden structure, such as a shed, which is larger than 10 cubic metres - · adding roof dormers - adding external cladding to the walls of the house - fixing a satellite dish to a chimney, wall or roof facing the public highway or to a building that is over 15 metres high, and - installing radio masts, antennae, or radio equipment housing with a volume of 2 or more cubic metres
+- the total or substantial demolition of a building or structure, including a boundary wall, and including also any monument or memorial to a deceased person which was erected before 1925 (such as headstones and tombstones in a churchyard) unless ecclesiastical exemption applies. - the felling, topping or lopping of trees and if the building is a single-family house - extensions which are over 10% of the original volume of the house, or over 50 cubic metres - whichever is the greater - erecting a garden structure, such as a shed, which is larger than 10 cubic metres - adding roof dormers - adding external cladding to the walls of the house - fixing a satellite dish to a chimney, to a wall or roof facing the public highway or to a building that is over 15 metres high, and - installing radio masts, antennae, or radio equipment housing with a volume of 2 or more cubic metres satellite dishes appear alien in an historic setting and should not be attached to prominent elevations or chimney stacks, but be located in positions that are not visually obtrusive.
+In the case of flats, shared arrangements should be made to minimise their impact.

-The fact that the developments above are controlled in Conservation Areas reflects the harmful impact that can result if these are carried out in a manner which is not 'conservation friendly'.
+The fact that the developments above are controlled in Conservation Areas reflects the harmful impact that can result if these are carried out in a manner which is not 'conservation-friendly'.
 While most have been addressed in sections 4.0 and 7.0 in terms of the suitability of proposals being made (including extensions, demolitions and roof dormers) the Council further advises that: